-The Human Medicines Regulations state that a person may not sell or supply - or offer to sell or supply - an unauthorised medicinal product, or a medicinal product otherwise than in accordance with the terms of an MA.
+The Human Medicines Regulations state that a person may not sell or supply, or offer to sell or supply, an unauthorised medicinal product, or a medicinal product otherwise than in accordance with the terms of a MA.
 However, consistent with Article 5(1) of the Directive, the UK allows an exception to this provision if:

-- the medicinal product is supplied in response to an unsolicited order; - the medicinal product is manufactured and assembled in accordance with the specification of a person who is a doctor, dentist, nurse independent prescriber, pharmacist independent prescriber or supplementary prescriber; - the medicinal product is for use by a patient for whose treatment that person is directly responsible in order to fulfil the special needs of that patient; and - a number of conditions set out in the Human Medicines Regulations are met, including that written records of the manufacture or assembly of the medicinal product are maintained and made available to the MHRA on request, and manufacture must be undertaken in accordance with an appropriate licence.
+- the medicinal product is supplied in response to an unsolicited order; - the medicinal product is manufactured and assembled in accordance with the specification of a person who is a doctor, dentist, nurse independent prescriber, pharmacist independent prescriber or supplementary prescriber; - the medicinal product is for use by a patient for whose treatment that person is directly responsible in order to fulfil the special needs of that patient; and - a number of conditions set out in the Human Medicines Regulations are met including for example, that written records of the manufacture or assembly of the medicinal product are maintained and made available to the MHRA on request, and manufacture must be undertaken in accordance with an appropriate licence.

-The supply of unlicensed products under these provisions is often called "named patient supply" in the UK, although the patient does not, in fact, have to be named by the doctor seeking supply of the unlicensed product.
+The supply of unlicensed products under these provisions is often called in the UK 'named patient supply', although the patient does not, in fact, have to be named by the doctor seeking supply of the unlicensed product.

-The Human Medicines Regulations also set out other exemptions, for example where medicinal products other than prescription-only medicines are manufactured and assembled in accordance with the instructions from a healthcare professional, or where general sales list medicinal products are mixed.
+The Human Medicines Regulations also set out other exemptions - for example, where medicinal products, other than prescription-only medicines, are manufactured and assembled in accordance with the instructions from a healthcare professional, or where authorised general sales list medicinal products are mixed together, or mixed with a substance which is not a medicinal product, to manufacture a new product.
 There are also exemptions in relation to advanced therapy medicinal products prepared on a non-routine basis, and for certain radiopharmaceuticals.
-An MA is also not required where supply is authorised by the MHRA on a temporary basis in response to a suspected or confirmed spread of agents that may cause harm to human beings, such as chemical agents or nuclear radiation.
+A MA is also not required where supply is authorised by the MHRA on a temporary basis in response to a suspected or confirmed spread of agents that may cause harm to human beings, such as chemical agents or nuclear radiation.
 Unlicensed medicines can also be supplied in the context of clinical trials.